nahed2019/jobpass-ms3/README.md

 Issue has fixed by adding <link rel="shortcut icon" href="#" /> to the header section.
 Credit: I got help from (https://stackoverflow.com/questions/39149846/why-am-i-seeing-a-404-not-found-error-failed-to-load-favicon-ico-when-not-usin)

+3. In contact form , flash massage didnt work with <onsubmit> function because of <method= post>
+Issue has fixed by adding alert to sendEmail function and removed falsh massage.

 ### Unsolved bugs